 Deliberately paced and wound tight, this book will keep you awake until you’ve finished the final page.
 And maybe even after that.
 It’s relentless, it’s compulsive, it’s a book you simply can’t put down.
 We’re in a Golden Age of Australian crime fiction, and with Scrublands, Chris Hammer has joined the elite, up there with Jane Harper, Candice Fox, Emma Viskic, Sarah Bailey, Mark Brandi, and the grand master himself, Peter Temple.

-I can't to hear what you think of it.
+I can't wait to hear what you think of it.

 Sayaka Murata’s English-language debut is a fun, smart, riveting, and ultimately profound novel about social conformism and work culture says our bookseller Simon McDonald